where: Vatican City

 hours: daily 7:00-19:00, closed until 13:00 on Wednesdays for papal audience

 what to wear: modest dress is a must or you will be refused entry by the guards

 You must have covered shoulders, long shorts or skirts below the knee to enter the Basilica

 There is also security screening at the end of the queue to enter Saint Peter's so don't bring any large items, umbrellas or backpacks

 On any of my trips to Rome I must visit Saint Peter's.
 It doesn't matter how many times that I've been I always seem to find something that I have missed on my last visit.

-I've also found it wise to go very early (Saint Peter's opens daily from 7am until 6pm) before the crowds and tours arrive.
-I avoid Wednesdays for the Pope's service when the crowds are enormous and don't be fooled into buying entry tickets for Saint Peter's as it is free to get in.
+I've also found it wise to go very early before the crowds and tours arrive.
+I avoid Wednesdays for the papal audience when the crowds are enormous, and don't be fooled into buying an entry ticket for Saint Peter's as it's free to get in.

 Saint Peter's Basilica was built over the supposed burial place of Saint Peter himself and there has been on a church on this site since the 4th century AD.
 Over the centuries Saint Peter's became decayed so during the 16th century Pope Julius II commissioned the construction of the new Basilica.